Erik Brynjolfsson: Biography

 Erik Brynjolfsson was born in Roskilde, Denmark, to Marguerite Reman Brynjolfsson and Ari Brynjolfsson, a nuclear physicist.
 He attended Wayland High School, in Wayland, Massachusetts, where he was the valedictorian.

-In 1984, he earned his A.B., magna cum laude, and his S.M. in applied mathematics and decision sciences at Harvard University.
+In 1984, he earned his A.B., magna cum laude, and his M.S. in applied mathematics and decision sciences at Harvard University.
 He received a Ph.D. in Managerial Economics in 1991 from the MIT Sloan School of Management.

 After graduating from college, he taught courses on Building Expert Systems and on Applications of Artificial Intelligence at Harvard Extension School with Tod Loofbourrow.
 In 1987, he co-founded the Expert Systems subgroup of the Boston Computer Society and shortly thereafter, co-authored a series of articles on the topic.

 Brynjolfsson served on the faculty of MIT from 1990 to 2020, where he was a professor at the MIT Sloan School of Management and Director of the MIT Initiative on the Digital Economy, and Director of the MIT Center for Digital Business.
 He also taught at Harvard from 1985 to 1995 and Stanford from 1996 to 1998.

 In 2001 he was appointed the Schussel Family Professor of Management at the MIT Sloan School of Management.
 In February 2020, Stanford announced that Brynjolfsson would join its faculty in July, 2020.
 He also lectures, consults, and serves on corporate boards.